 BY MIKA SKARP

 Telecom engineers and architects have long worked within the established framework of what are known as network “planes”.
-Though there are traditionally just three planes – 1) The User, Data, Carrier or Bearer Plane, 2) The Control Plane and 3) The Management Plane – we’ve arrived at the point where a 4th plane must be brought into the fold.
+Though there are traditionally just three planes 1) The User, Data, Carrier or Bearer Plane, 2) The Control Plane and 3) The Management Plane – we’ve arrived at the point where a 4th plane must be brought into the fold.

-In the traditional framework, the primary division is between the User and Control planes that are responsible for network payload (as we used to call it) and signalling, with Management as a support plane for Control.
+In the traditional framework, the primary division is between the User and Control planes that are responsible for network payload (as we used to call it) and signaling, with Management as a support plane for Control.
 Together, they have provided an effective framework for engineers and operators, but today’s networks have evolved to the point that a new framework must be developed.

 Extended to the world of OTT, we’re talking about assembly line robotics and even hospital theater surgery.
 This means that a new layer is needed on the top existing layers to accommodate an enormously more complex set of bearers.